dejan2609/tutorial-swarm-storm/README.md

 ### Create the Swarm Cluster

-If nothing has gone wrong, you should have three Ubuntu servers, each running a Docker daemon. `Ubuntu 1` reachable via `zk1.openstack.baqend.com` and is the machine you have worked on so far and it is going to become the manager node for Swarm.
-In order to enable coordination among the Swarm nodes, you still have to setup the ZooKeeper ensemble and the Swarm manager.
-However, you'll only have to talk to `Ubuntu 1` from this point on:
+If nothing has gone wrong, you should now have three Ubuntu servers, each running a Docker daemon. `Ubuntu 1` should be reachable via `zk1.cloud` and `manager.swarm` in your private network and via `manager.swarm.baqend.com` from the outside (at least on port `8080`).
+This is the machine you have worked on so far and it is going to be the only machine you will talk to from this point on.
+In order to enable coordination among the Swarm nodes, you still have to setup the ZooKeeper ensemble and the Swarm manager:

-1. Connect to `Ubuntu 1` via SSH.
-2. Then perform a quick health check.
+1. Connect to `Ubuntu 1` via SSH and perform a quick health check.
 If Docker is installed correctly, the following will show a list of the running Docker containers (exactly 1 for Swarm and nothing else):

 		docker ps
 3. You are now good to launch one ZooKeeper node on every machine like this:

-		docker -H tcp://zk1.openstack.baqend.com:2375 run -d --restart=always \
+		docker -H tcp://zk1.cloud:2375 run -d --restart=always \
 		      -p 2181:2181 \
 		      -p 2888:2888 \
 		      -p 3888:3888 \
 		      -v /var/lib/zookeeper:/var/lib/zookeeper \
 		      -v /var/log/zookeeper:/var/log/zookeeper  \
 		      --name zk1 \
-		      baqend/zookeeper zk1.openstack.baqend.com,zk2.openstack.baqend.com,zk3.openstack.baqend.com 1
+		      baqend/zookeeper zk1.cloud,zk2.cloud,zk3.cloud 1
-		docker -H tcp://zk2.openstack.baqend.com:2375 run -d --restart=always \
+		docker -H tcp://zk2.cloud:2375 run -d --restart=always \
 		      -p 2181:2181 \
 		      -p 2888:2888 \
 		      -p 3888:3888 \
 		      -v /var/lib/zookeeper:/var/lib/zookeeper \
 		      -v /var/log/zookeeper:/var/log/zookeeper  \
 		      --name zk2 \
-		      baqend/zookeeper zk1.openstack.baqend.com,zk2.openstack.baqend.com,zk3.openstack.baqend.com 2
+		      baqend/zookeeper zk1.cloud,zk2.cloud,zk3.cloud 2
-		docker -H tcp://zk3.openstack.baqend.com:2375 run -d --restart=always \
+		docker -H tcp://zk3.cloud:2375 run -d --restart=always \
 		      -p 2181:2181 \
 		      -p 2888:2888 \
 		      -p 3888:3888 \
 		      -v /var/lib/zookeeper:/var/lib/zookeeper \
 		      -v /var/log/zookeeper:/var/log/zookeeper  \
 		      --name zk3 \
-		      baqend/zookeeper zk1.openstack.baqend.com,zk2.openstack.baqend.com,zk3.openstack.baqend.com 3
+		      baqend/zookeeper zk1.cloud,zk2.cloud,zk3.cloud 3
-Obviously, the `-p` commands expose the ports required by ZooKeeper per default.
+By specifying the `-H ...` argument, we are able to launch the ZooKeeper containers on the different host machines.
+The `-p` commands expose the ports required by ZooKeeper per default.
 The two `-v` commands provide persistence in case of container failure by mapping the directories the ZooKeeper container uses to the corresponding host directories.
 The comma-separated list of hostnames tells ZooKeeper what servers are in the ensemble.
 This is the same for every node in the ensemble.
-**The only variable is the ZooKeeper ID** (second argument), because it is unique for every container.
+*The only variable is the ZooKeeper ID* (second argument), because it is unique for every container.
-4. Now it's time to start the swarm manager:
+4. Now it's time to start the Swarm manager:

 		docker run -d --restart=always \
 		      --label container=manager \
 		      -p 2376:2375 \
 		      -v /etc/docker:/etc/docker \
-		      swarm manage zk://zk1.openstack.baqend.com,zk2.openstack.baqend.com,zk3.openstack.baqend.com
+		      swarm manage zk://zk1.cloud,zk2.cloud,zk3.cloud
-5. Finally, you only have to make sure that all future `docker run` statements are directed against the correct  daemon:
+5. Now the Swarm cluster is running.
+However, we still have to tell the Docker client about it.
+So finally, you only have to make sure that all future `docker run` statements are directed to the Swarm manager container (which will do the scheduling) and not against the local Docker daemon:

 		cat << EOF | tee -a ~/.bash_profile
 			# this node is the master and therefore should be able to talk to the Swarm cluster: